 Since Nylon fiber is more excellent at resisting the absorption of liquids and dirt than other types of carpet, cleaning Nylon carpets is much easier.

-A high-quality nylon carpet has the same appearance and feels as pure silk, as well as the benefits of being made of a durable, long-lasting, and stain-resistant fiber.
+A high-quality nylon carpet has the same appearance and feels as pure silk and has the benefits of being made of durable, long-lasting, and stain-resistant fiber.

 Triexta